ara-eunkyungjo/ara-eunkyungjo.github.io/_pages/about.md

   <h2>Working Experiences</h2>
     I worked as a research assistant and researcher after my master's studies.
-    I worked at the <a href="https://www.kicj.re.kr/international/">Korean Institute of Criminology and Justice</a>, where I participated in several projects, including data collection from legal cases of sexual crime and the development of textbooks and guidelines to prevent secondary victimization, which are the result of interaction between moral judgment of individuals and social norms. <br></p>
+    I worked at the <a href="https://www.kicj.re.kr/international/" target="_blank">Korean Institute of Criminology and Justice</a>, where I participated in several projects, including data collection from legal cases of sexual crime and the development of textbooks and guidelines to prevent secondary victimization, which are the result of interaction between moral judgment of individuals and social norms. <br></p>